-As we move into the warmer-weather months, wedding professionals across the country face an extremely busy time of year: wedding season!
-Though we know the majority of weddings happen in the spring and summer, it’s critical to remember those couples who are still in the process of planning autumn and winter weddings.
-Here are a few ways your business can continue your marketing strategy to keep new clients coming in despite all the rushing around you’ll be doing in the busy season.
+Now that summer is upon us, wedding professionals across the country face an extremely busy time of year: wedding season!
+While we know that the most popular months to get married are June, September, and October, it’s critical to remember those couples who are only just getting started planning a winter wedding.
+Here are a marketing strategies your business can use to keep new clients coming in despite all the rushing around you’ll be doing in the busy season.

-With all your weddings and events happening in the spring and summer, it’s important to gather as many client reviews as possible.
+With all your weddings and events happening in the spring, summer, and early fall, it’s important to gather as many client reviews as possible.
 Each review is another chance for your clients to spread the word about your business, and each review is valuable for potential clients who are researching your business and other professionals in their area.
 Plus, recency is still a big factor when couples are evaluating your wedding business, so it’s essential to continue collecting them even if your calendar for the next few months is full!

 One of the best ways to stay top-of-mind even when your workload is full is to continue being active on your social networks.
-Use your social networks to offer special discounts, collect reviews and testimonials, share your own content, and run contests or promotions.
+Use social media to offer special discounts, collect reviews and testimonials, share your own content, and run contests or promotions.
 Your posts will appear within your followers’ social streams, and if you’re creating and posting engaging content, they’ll be more inclined to share your posts with their own networks.
 Plus, with all the weddings on your calendar, you’ll likely have a ton of real wedding photos and details to post!
-When their wedding date moves closer, you’ll be the business they remember (and trust).
+When their wedding date moves closer, you’ll be the business they remember.

 If your business works on more than just weddings – corporate events, sweet sixteen parties, baby showers – ramp up your marketing efforts for those events when the wedding season slows down.
 By decreasing your marketing budget for promoting weddings and compensating by increasing your budget for promoting your events services, you’ll be able to focus on events that tend to happen all year round.
 Balancing your efforts in this way will be easier on your budget and help you boost your conversions in your secondary lines of business.